nexiality/documentation/commands/desktop/assertNotChecked(name).md

 comments: true
 ---
 ### Description

-This command is used to assert if the check box element in the form is not checked.
+This command is used to assert if a check box or radio element in the form is not checked.

 ### Parameters
 - **name** - this parameter is the name of the check box element

 ### Example

 ### See Also
 - [`assertChecked(name)`](assertChecked(name))